DSWF Wildlife Artist of the Year

 DSWF Wildlife Artist of the Year has become one of the most noteworthy events in the art calendar, often being referred to as the ‘Oscars of international wildlife art.’
 Playing an integral role in helping to maintain the Art of Survival legacy of our founder, David Shepherd CBE, Wildlife Artist of the Year utilises the power of art to celebrate wildlife, support awareness and raise funds for endangered species across Africa and Asia.

-Commenting on Wildlife Artist of the Year, David Shepherd OBE, our late founder’s words are more poignant than ever:
+Commenting on Wildlife Artist of the Year, the late David Shepherd‘s words are more poignant than ever: